-Speed give me what I need!
+Speed gives me what I need!

-SEO specialists immediately began to optimizing their on-page elements in order to increase the speed of their page and in hopes of improving their search rankings.
+SEO specialists immediately began to optimize their on-page elements in order to increase the speed of their page and in hopes of improving their search rankings.
 SEO experts who acted immediately were not disappointed.

 In those days, web page speed was important only for conversions.
-But users have become, like search engines, much more sophisticated and expect only the best when surfing on the net.
+But users have become, like search engines, much more sophisticated and expect only the best when surfing the net.
 The average user expects the page to load in less than 2 seconds!
-And even a one-second delay can reduce conversions up to 7%.
+And even a one-second delay can reduce conversions by up to 7%.

 In this article we are going to examine the following:

 A good average load time should be 100miliseconds.
 Which is less than 0.05 seconds.
 You know when someone says in a blink of an eye?
 That’s how fast your page load time should be.
 Users want it all and they want it now.
 We will now stop with the lyrics and musical references.

 There has been research on this topic and is heavily correlated with the way our brains work.
 There is a part in the brain called the Occipital lobe that stores visual information as sensory memory.

 And Google research suggests that page load should be in the blink of an eye because less than 0.05 seconds of load times bring an illusion of an instant load.
 So, for each blink of an eye a page load, because this time helps users maintain a seamless flow of thought and what’s more important they won’t get angry (like the red friend mentioned above), meaning they won’t get stressed.
 People already face enough stress every day, at least they can have a nice loaded web page.